 - In 2015, volunteering was worth more than £22.6bn to the UK economy.
 This is equivalent to about 1.2% of GDP. (https://volunteersweek.org/)

-Volunteers often bring additional diversity, skills and experience to BCD, for example language skills which mean we can offer direct support to our clients rather than using translators, a deeper understanding of other cultures, helping us to reach out to people who might not generally use services and expertise from their other roles which can transferred to our team.
+Volunteers often bring additional diversity, skills and experience to BCD, for example language skills which mean we can offer direct support to our service users rather than using translators, a deeper understanding of other cultures, helping us to reach out to people who might not generally use services and expertise from their other roles which can transferred to our team.